 3. Flower parades and tulip festivals

 Many villages and areas of Holland that grow flowers organise a flower parade.
 During this tulip festival, a procession (‘corso’) of wagons decorated with thousands of colourful flowers pass through the streets.
 Hundreds of volunteers have worked on the creation of these artistic processions for months.
 The biggest flower parade is the Bloemencorso held each year at the end of April.
+Find more about Dutch flower parades.

 From April 19, 2017 up to and including April 23, 2017 is Corsoweek, Flower Parade Week, in the Bollenstreek, the bulb growing area.
 The parade floats will be decorated in the hall van DeLeeuw Flowerbulbs in Sassenheim from Wednesday, April 19 up to and including Friday, April 21.